rstemmer/musicdb/docs/source/usage/install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now you can simply execute the ``install.sh`` script from the scripts directory in the source directory, after you have cloned the `git <https://github.com/rstemmer/musicdb>`_ repository from GitHub.
+Now you can simply execute the ``install.sh`` script from the scripts directory in the source directory, after you have cloned the `MusicDB git repository <https://github.com/rstemmer/musicdb>`_ from GitHub.

 .. code-block:: bash